NikoWang1702/CTA-DDPG/README.md

 ---
 ### Important note:

-* Please contact the corresponding author to request authorization when you use this source data in published papers.
+* Please contact the corresponding author to request authorization when you use this source code in published papers.

   E-mail: jason@wavenet.cycu.edu.tw
 * Due to file size limitations, some source data is uploaded in compressed format.
 Please decompress and run.